-Pregnant women are not more likely to develop a UTI than other women, but if one does occur, it is more likely to travel up to the kidneys; this is because of anatomical changes during pregnancy that affect the urinary tract.
+Pregnant women are not more likely to develop a UTI than other women, but if one does occur, it is more likely to travel up to the kidneys.
+This is because changes in the body during pregnancy that affect the urinary tract.

 As a UTI in pregnancy can prove dangerous for both maternal and infant health, most pregnant women are tested for the presence of bacteria in their urine, even if there are no symptoms, and treated with antibiotics to prevent spread.